gianlucb/Demo_AAD.2tiers/readme.md

     },
 ```

-this creates the scopes for the Api layer, then you can grant access to them in the Web app settings.
+this creates the scopes for the Api layer, then you can grant access to them in the FrontEnd app settings.
-Navigate to the Web app **Required Permission** tab and check all scopes:
+Navigate to the FrontEnd app **Required Permission** tab and check all the scopes:

 ![scopes](images/scopes.png)